 In grappling with this question, I have paid particular attention to how in-depth ethnographic studies and what I call relational comparisons can do critical work, both analytically and politically.
 I began my academic career doing battle with economistic and Eurocentric understandings of agrarian change in Java, Bangladesh, and Malaysia.
 Questions of gender and power figure prominently in this work.
 More recent research is in my native South Africa, where I have traced divergent post-apartheid dynamics in two towns and adjacent townships, and their connections with East Asia.
 In Disabling Globalization: Places of Power in Post-Apartheid South Africa (University of California Press, 2002) I draw on this work to engage critically with discourses of “globalization,” and explore alternatives to neoliberalism.
 I have also become increasingly fascinated by the possibilities of journalism, contributing to debates over the future of post-apartheid South Africa in a series of newspaper articles.

-Critical understandings of development theories and practices form another of my interests and concerns, and I serve as Chair of the Development Studies undergraduate major.
-As an Honorary Professor at the University of KwaZulu-Natal, I participate in a research cluster program with South African graduate students.
-I have also worked collaboratively with a group of South African and Indonesian scholars and activists to explore the rise of agrarian movements in post-apartheid South Africa and post-Suharto Indonesia, and the connections they are forging with one another.
+Critical understandings of development theories and practices form another of my interests and concerns, and I serve as Chair of the Development Studies undergraduate major at UC Berkeley.
+In the early 1990s I helped to establish one of the first course-work Masters programs in South Africa at the former University of Durban-Westville.
+As an Honorary Professor at the University of KwaZulu-Natal, I participated in a research cluster program with South African graduate students.
+I have also worked collaboratively with a group of South African and Indonesian scholars and activists to explore the rise of agrarian movements in post-apartheid South Africa and post-Suharto Indonesia, and the connections they were beginning to forge with one another.

 "The Contradictions of Local Government" South African Labour Bulletin August/September 2011.